How to Create Your Own $1000 Emergency Fund

 With that being said, here are some steps to assist you in creating a basic $1000 emergency fund.

-Analyze Your Spending Habits
+First, Analyze Your Spending Habits

 Before you can set up an emergency savings account, you are going to have to find out where you are currently spending your money.
 Without knowing how you spend your money, it is likely that you will continue to overextend yourself and have difficulty generating enough spare money to save.

 In order to analyze your spending, you should glance at records to find out exactly how much of your money falls into specific categories.
 You will want to know how much you have spent on groceries, transportation, entertainment, rent, and every other area of your life.

 There are numerous ways to track your expenditures: